QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Adiabatic external components**

-Optionally individual facade components as well as the roof and floor plate of the building can be defined as adiabatic.
+Optionally, individual facade components or the roof and floor plate of the building can be defined as adiabatic.
 Adiabatic means that the component does not allow heat transfer.
-This makes it possible e.g. to simulate coupled terraced houses or any other sub-volume of a whole building by defining component boundaries to heated zones as adiabatic.
+This allows the simulation of e.g. coupled terraced houses or other sub-volumes of a whole building by defining component boundaries facing to heated zones as adiabatic.
 The procedure for the imported geometry model is explained in more detail in Section 3.2.4 Adiabatic External Components below.

 ####3.2.2 Imported geometry model

-As already mentioned an individual geometry model can optionally be created with the OpenStudio® SketchUp® plugin if the building geometry is known in more detail and/or significantly differs from a cubic shape.
-The osm-model file created this way can be imported into GenSim by the Import button (see following figure).
+As mentioned above, an individual geometrical model can optionally be created with the OpenStudio® SketchUp® plugin if the building geometry is known in more detail and/or significantly differs from a cubic shape.
+The osm-model file created this way can be imported into GenSim by the *Import* button (see following figure).
 A short tutorial on how to create your own geometry model can be found in chapter 6.
-Currently the GFA of the imported OpenStudio® model is not read in automatically so the user must enter it manually.
-If required, the actual GFA of the model can be read from the file "eplustbl.htm" in the "/Output/run" file path after a test simulation run (Total Building Area).
-The (gross) floor height of the imported geometry model itself must also be entered.
+Currently, the GFA of the imported OpenStudio® model is not read in automatically by GenSim, so the user must enter it manually.
+It can be determined by perfomring a test-run of GenSim.
+The actual GFA of the imported model ("Total Building Area") can then be found in the file "eplustbl.htm" in the "/Output/run" folder and entered into the GUI for the actual simulation.
+The (gross) floor height of the imported geometry model must also be entered.

 ![import geometry model](fig\231115_import_geometry_model.png)

 ###3.3 Building usage

-By using electrical devices the user directly influences the electricity demand.
-In addition the usage of the building also has a significant impact on the heating and cooling demand in the form of internal heat loads from electrical devices and lighting as well as heat emitted by the people present.
-The internal heat loads of these 3 groups are basically defined by two components.
-On the one hand by load profiles and on the other hand by defining power densities and occupancy densities.
-The load profiles are defined in the form of type days for working days, Saturdays and Sundays (see following figure).
-In addition it is possible to define individual time periods for public holidays/vacation days as well as an additional type day for public holidays/vacation days.
-Depending on the parameter "first day of the year" an annual profile is generated on the basis of the individual type day profiles.
+By using electrical devices, users of a building directly influence the electricity demand of a building.
+In addition, the usage of the building also has a significant impact on the heating and cooling demand in the form of internal heat loads from electrical devices and lighting as well as heat emitted by the present people and their activity.
+The internal heat loads of these three groups (electrical devices, lighting, presence of people) are defined by normalised load profiles and by power and occupancy densities for the scaling of these profiles.
+The load profiles are specified as individual typical days for working days, Saturdays and Sundays (see following figure).
+In addition, it is possible to define individual time periods for public holidays/vacation and corresponding load profiles of typical days for these time periods.
+Depending on the parameter "first day of the year", annual load profiles are generated on the basis of the individual normalised typical day profiles, the scaling factors and the arrangement of working days, weekends and user-defined holidays within the year.
+In the GUI, presents for the typical days are specified and can be accessed by dropdowns (more details below).

 ![parameter first day of the year](fig\231025_parameter_first_day.png)

 ![profile typology days](fig\231115_profile_typology_days.png)

 Up to 5 periods can be defined for public holidays/vacation days (see following figure).
-These can be holiday periods e.g. when simulating a school or university building.
+These can be holiday periods e.g. for the simulation of a school or university building.

 ![definition of holidays/ vacation days](fig\231025_definition_holidays.PNG)

 **Electrical devices and lighting**

-The type days for electrical devices and lighting are available in the form of standardised profiles.
+The typical days for electrical devices and lighting are available in the form of normalised profiles.
 The range of values is therefore between 0 ...
-1. Multiplying the corresponding power density in \(W/m²_{NFA}\) and the type day profile results in a profile in \(W/m²_{NFA}\).
+1. Multiplying the corresponding power density in \(W/m²_{NFA}\) with the normalised dimensionless typical day profile results in a profile in \(W/m²_{NFA}\).
 See the following figure: "Electrical devices" and "Lighting" drop-down menus as well as the "Electrical device power density" and "Lighting power density" parameters.

 **Person occupancy and activity**

-Two separate type day profiles are defined for person occupancy.
-On the one hand a standardised profile describing the presence of persons (0...1) and on the other hand a profile describing the activity of the persons present in the unit power per person (\(W/pers\)).
-By multiplying these two profiles and the person occupancy in \(m²NFA/person\) the result is - like for electrical devices and lighting - a profile in \(W/m²_{NFA}\) (\(W/person\) * \(person/m²_{NFA}\)).
+Two separate typical day profiles are defined to represent the occupancy of persons and their activity: A normalised profile describing the presence of persons (0...1) and additionally a profile describing the activity of the present persons with the unit *power per person* (\(W/pers\)).
+By multiplying these two profiles with the person occupancy (defined in \(m²NFA/person\)), the result is - like for electrical devices and lighting - a profile in \(W/m²_{NFA}\) (\(W/person\) * \(person/m²_{NFA}\)).

 ![definition of the building usage](fig\231025_definition_building_usage.PNG)